Giuseppe Barbaglia

 Giuseppe Barbaglia (1841–1910) was an Italian painter.

 Biography

-He was born in Milan.
+He was born in Milan, then in the Ottoman Empire.
 At the age of twenty due to a romantic entanglement, he was forced to leave Milan, and during his travels, he developed gangrene of the leg, requiring amputation.
-He returned to Milan and trained under Giuseppe Bertini.
+He returned to Milan and trained under Giuseppe Bertini.He attended the Scapigliatura and was considered among the best artists of that circle.

 He painted a number of indoor scenes of persons in Rococo finery, usually with the background of the grand salon of the Palazzo Clerici; these include: